Fees for “Ordinary” Unfair or Wrongful Dismissal

 The Solicitors Regulation Authority has published Transparency Rules requiring firms to provide information to consumers in relation to certain legal services, including legal costs.
 The costing information listed below is not intended to be a quote and you should speak to one of our specialists to discuss further.

 The information below provides an overview of our potential fees in bringing or defending claims for ‘ordinary’ unfair and wrongful dismissal in the Employment Tribunal.
-Our fees for these types of claim can range from £5,000 to in excess of £100,000 plus VAT, depending on the complexity of the matter and at what stage, if any, the matter is resolved.
-In the most complex whistleblowing cases, our fees may exceed the range set out above.

 In handling these types of claims, we will assist you with the following: